Riemannian metrics for neural networks I: feedforward networks

 Thus, this metric is defined by a matrix $\tilde A$ given by $\tilde A_{00}=A_{00}$, $\tilde A_{0i}= A_{0i}$ and $\tilde A_{ii'}=A_{00}^{-1} A_{0i}A_{0i'}+\1_{i=i'}(A_{ii}-A_{00}^{-1}A_{0i}^2)$.

 \begin{defi} \emph{Quasi-diagonal reduction} is the process which, to an intrinsic metric defined by a matrix $A$ in affine coordinates, associates the metric defined by the matrix

 where

 The \emph{quasi-diagonal backpropagated metric} is the quasi-diagonal metric obtained from the backpropagated metric.
 The \emph{quasi-diagonal Fisher metric} is the one obtained from the unitwise Fisher metric.
-The \emph{quasi-diagonal TSD metric} is the one obtained from the unitwise TSD metric. \end{defi}
+The \emph{quasi-diagonal OP metric} is the one obtained from the unitwise OP metric. \end{defi}

 The reasoning in this section can be summarized as follows.

 \begin{prop} Assume that the activation function is a fixed non-linear function composed with an affine function.
 Then the quasi-diagonal reduction $\tilde A$ of an intrinsic metric $A$ is intrinsic. \end{prop}